 - NVIDIA* GPUs (via PyCUDA)

-Transformers should be created using the factory interface in ngraph.transformers.base
+You should create transformers using the factory interface in

 from ngraph.transformers import make_transformer transformer = make_transformer()

-This will create a transformer using the default factory (NumPy).
-It is possible to set the transformer factory manually to control the target backend.
-The transformer API provides functionality to enumerate the available transformers to assist with this
+This creates a transformer using the default transformer factory (CPU).
+You can manually set the transformer factory to control the target backend.
+The transformer API provides functionality to enumerate the available transformers to assist with this, as shown below:

 import ngraph.transformers as ngt available_transformers = ngt.transformer_choices() if 'gpu' in available_transformers: factory = ngt.make_transformer_factory('gpu') ngt.set_transformer_factory(factory) transformer = ngt.make_transformer()

 Computation objects are created by the transformer and provide an interface to evaluate a subset of the graph.
-The format of the executable used for evaluation depends on the transformer that created the computation.
-For example the NumPy transformer generates python NumPy code which is called to evaluate the computation, while the GPU transformer generates a series of CUDA kernels which can be called to evaluate the computation.
+The format of the executable used for evaluation depends on which transformer created the computation object.
+For example, the CPU transformer generates Python NumPy code that is called to evaluate the computation, while the GPU transformer generates a series of CUDA kernels that can be called to evaluate the computation.

 Computations are created with the

 Transformer.computation method.
-When creating a computation, the user must specify a list of results which should be evaluated by the computation.
-These results should be ngraph
+When creating a computation, users must specify a list of results that should be evaluated by the computation.
+These results should be Intel® Nervana™

 Op s.
-The transformer is able to traverse the graph backwards from these results to determine the entire subset of graph nodes required to evaluate these results, so it is not necessary for the user to specify the entire subset of nodes to execute.
-The user must also specify a list of graph nodes to be set as inputs to the computation.
+The transformer can traverse the graph backwards from these results to determine the entire subset of graph nodes that are required to evaluate these results.
+This means that is not necessary for users to specify the entire subset of nodes to execute.
+However, users must set a list of graph nodes as inputs to the computation.
 Typically these are placeholder tensors.
-Continuing from the above code example, a simple graph and computation can be created:
+Continuing from the code example above, let’s create a simple graph and computation:

 import ngraph as ng a = ng.constant(4) b = ng.placeholder(()) c = ng.placeholder(()) d = ng.multiply(a, b) e = ng.add(d, c) example_comp = transformer.computation(e, b, c)